Trove API v3

 This summary only includes breaking changes – the things you'll need to change in your code before v2 of the API is switched off in early 2024.
 For a full list of changes see the introduction to the v3 API, and the v3 technical guide.

 The release notes don't mention the changes to the JSON responses.
 In general, the changes flatten the JSON responses by removing top-level wrappers that served no function.
 This means the way you access data within responses has changed.
-For example, assuming that you've saved the JSON response as a variable called data
+For example, assuming that you've saved the JSON response as a variable called data, to access the title of a newspaper article retrieved via the /newspaper/[article id] endpoint in version 2 you would use:

 data["article"]["heading"]